Live Chat Now

 FAQ

-Accounting-related jobs such as Accounting Clerk, Accounting Assistant, Bookkeeper and Auditing Clerk typically do not require you to be a CPA, but may also have their own specific requirements.
+Accounting-related jobs such as Accounting Clerk, Accounting Assistant, Bookkeeper and Auditing Clerk typically do not require you to be a CPA, but may have their own specific requirements.

 The best way to answer that question is to evaluate your own professional and education goals.
 A more objective approach is to take a look at the occupational outlook for accounting-related employment.
-If you’re asking whether this profession is one that will be in demand in the next several years, according to the U.S. Bureau of Labor Statistics, employment of accountants and auditors is projected to grow 6% from 2021 to 2031 on a national level.2 About 136,400 openings for accountants and auditors are projected each year, on average, over the decade.
+If you’re asking whether this profession will remain essential in the next several years, the BLS, projects employment for accountants and auditors to hold steady at 4% growth from 2022 to 2032, with about 126,500 job openings projected each year, on average, over the decade.This growth is projected on a national level and local growth will vary by location.
+This projection is not specific to DeVry University graduates and may include earners at all stages of their careers.

 The question is, would accounting be a good career for you?
-There is no singular path to any career.
+There is no singular pathway to any career.
 If you consider yourself a problem solver, possess good math skills and have a natural desire to help organizations and individuals succeed financially, then it’s likely that you would find a career in accounting to be a good fit for you.

 Because each individual brings their own unique attributes and natural abilities to every challenge, the degree of difficulty involved with any academic or professional pursuit is somewhat subjective.
 Some might find the required math coursework to be challenging, while others would be more challenged by the communications skills or humanities elements of the curriculum.
 If you apply yourself, take advantage of the tools and resources DeVry offers and adopt a goal-oriented mindset, you can absolutely pursue your dreams of becoming an accountant.